antonOO/SmartBot/README.md

 If you receive a success message, then Sobot is successfully added to Your workspace.
 To run sobot execute `python manage.py listener` from a terminal window in the project directory.

+11. After you run the Slack listener and start the bot, see in the terminal window Your bot UID and set the `BOT_UID` in the settings.py file.